 The job market is really competitive, and most candidates who make it to the interview stage are qualified for the job.
-Even though you've created a targeted CV and cover letter well enough, you need to plan for your job interview to succeed.
+Even though you've created a targeted resume and cover letter well enough, you need to plan for your job interview to succeed.

 So, once the company gives you a call and invites you for an interview, do your homework.
 Review the job description, prepare for the questions and read about the company.
 Set yourself apart from candidates who may have more experience but do not have enough motivation.
 This is the test for standing up and showing your passion.